 Georgie Harman, Chief Executive Officer, Beyondblue

 This book offers a privileged opportunity to hear from Australia’s most recognised peer leaders on how mental health peer work can transform our services, systems and the lives of people.

 This book demonstrates leadership, strategy and examples of strength and resilience … (it shows peer workers as) thriving, effective members of the mental health workforce.
 The peer workforce is uniquely placed to operate at the forefront of change as an integral part of implementing recovery approaches for mental health.

 Lorraine Powell, Co-chair, National Mental Health Consumer Carer Forum

 The recovery journey can feel like a rocky road, stepping stones stretched far apart… Peer workers are the guides to help smooth the bumps.
 Experts through experience, by mutual agreement they can help you find the smoothest path and help you stay there.
 Peer workers offer hope, hope that this too will pass, that it will get better.

 The evolution of the peer workforce in mental health, alcohol and other drugs and suicide prevention has enhanced the capability of the service delivery systems to embed hope, mutuality, trust and better connection to people with a lived experience.

 Ivan Frkovic, Mental Health Commissioner for Queensland

-The book will shortly be available at www.booktopia.com.au
+The book is now available at www.booktopia.com.au